dstockto/matthewtrask.github.io/_posts/2017-01-02-Confession-Time.markdown

 If you want to lobby criticism to the developers of the tool you do not like, open a PR, submit some code, get invovled.
 If you are a developer who developed a tool, be prepared for people to have critiques and handle them in a way that makes users of the tools proud to use your stuff.
 To lambast someone on twitter is what I consider a low.
 With a 140 character limit, responses are limited, conversation stymed and at the end of the day everyone loses.

+## Final Thoughts

+Tweets are great to get thoughts out fast, but understand your tweets can open up a can of worms.
+If you want to say something be prepared to have a conversation and back up your thoughts.
+If the developer of the framework replies, try to help understand each other.
+We can all use a little more empathy in our conversations rather then being blunt.

+Remember, we are all fighting the same battles, we are just using different tools to do our work.

+Happy 2017!